jpsilverberg/Pitot/README.md

 `DSTL_CXX_STANDARD` may be set to `14`, `17`, `20`, or `23`.
 Disable the shared
 warning flags by passing `-DDSTL_ENABLE_WARNINGS=OFF` if you need a quieter build.
-Tests are now disabled by default; add `-DBUILD_TESTING=ON` if you want subproject test targets.
+Tests are disabled by default; add `-DBUILD_TESTING=ON` if you need them.
+AddressSanitizer support can be toggled at the top level using `-DDSTL_ENABLE_ASAN=ON`, which propagates into submodules that honor `ENABLE_ASAN`.

 ## Consuming DSTL